algorithmica-org/algorithmica/content/english/hpc/number-theory/exponentiation.md

 }
 ```

-This forces the compiler to generate only the instructions we need, shoving off another 10ns and making the total running time ~170ns.
+This forces the compiler to generate only the instructions we need, shaving off another 10ns and making the total running time ~170ns.

 Note that the performance depends not only on the binary length of $n$, but also on the number of binary 1s.
-If $n$ is $2^{30}$, it takes around 20ns less not having to perform these off-path multiplications.
+If $n$ is $2^{30}$, it takes around 20ns less as we don't have to to perform any off-path multiplications.